 Sponsored by the Andrew W. Mellon Foundation

 In June 2016 the University of Chicago Language Center (CLC) received a $2 million grant from the Andrew W. Mellon Foundation for the project “Transforming Language Instruction at the University of Chicago and Beyond: Collaborative Curricula and Professional Development.”
-The grant, initially for five years but extended until June, 2024, began as a way to increase learner access to less commonly taught languages (LCTLs) and support those language instructors through professional development.
+The grant, initially awarded for five years but now extended until June 2025, began as a way to increase learner access to less commonly taught languages (LCTLs) and support those language instructors through professional development.

 The professional development we have undertaken with so many LCTL instructors is having a profound impact on their assessment and teaching practices.
 Pairs (two or more instructors of the same language on different campuses) and cohorts (instructors of different languages on the same campus):

 - set end-of-year proficiency levels, based on the ACTFL Guidelines

 - use end-of-year proficiency tests as an integral part of curriculum

 - collaborate on development and realignment of curricula and materials

 - incorporate these materials into their teaching